eclipse-kuksa/kuksa-databroker/doc/kuksa_requirementes.md

 10. As a client I want to know if there is a provider up and running by getting some sensor or actuator value.

 ### As Databroker
-1. The data broker shall be able to handle catalogs of signals described by the syntax as defined by the COVESA Vehicle Signal Specification (VSS).
+1. The Databroker shall handle catalogs of signals described by the syntax as defined by the COVESA Vehicle Signal Specification (VSS).
 This relates to all aspects of the VSS syntax definition, which is also called VSS rule set.
 This implies that the data broker can handle the signal catalog as defined by the COVESA VSS.

-2. Databroker shall support at least those metadata elements as defined by the VSS rule set.
+2. The Databroker shall support at least those metadata elements as defined by the VSS rule set.

 ### As Provider
-1. As a provider I want to `Set` the value and current value of one or many sensors and/or actuators with its timestamp to Databroker.
+1. The Provider shall set the value and current value of one or many sensors and/or actuators with optional timestamp to Databroker.

-2.
-3. A provider shall be able to continuously and efficiently (e.g. via grpc stream) _**update**_ the current value of one or multiple sensors and/or actuators with its timestamp.
+2. The Provider shall continuously and efficiently (e.g. via grpc stream) _**update**_ the current value of one or multiple sensors and/or actuators with its timestamp.

-4. A provider shall be able to `Subscribe` to the databroker to receive actuation requests.

-5. As a provider I want to `Set` once attributes values.

-6. As a provider I don’t need to but I would like to `Get` sensor values or current values of actuatros?.

-7. As a provider I don’t want to `Set` target values to Databroker.
+3. The Provider shall subscribe to the Databroker to receive actuation requests and send back with an acknowledgement response if the request has been successfully received.

 # Non-Functional Requirements